Matgend/TDIP/README.md

 ## Data

-The data can be simulated or empirical.
+Simulated or empirical data can be used..
 To simulate a trait dataset, the function `data_simulator()` can be used.
 The function takes 2 arguments:

 1. a dataframe composed of these columns:
 * *nbr_traits*: Number of traits simulated with specific parameters
 * *class*: Type of traits, (continuous, non_eq_nominal(categorical) and ordinal)
 * *model*: Evolutionary model (BM1, OU1, ARD, SYM, ER, Manual)
 * *states*: Number of states for discrete traits, (if continuous set it to 1)
-* *correlation*: Index corresponding to the group of simulated traits which are correlated or not to other traits
+* *correlation*: Index corresponding to the group of simulated traits which are correlated or not with other traits
 * *uncorr_traits*: Among the "nbr_traits", it's the number of uncorrelated traits
 * *fraction_uncorr_traits*: Fraction among the "nbr_traits" which are uncorrelated
 * *lambda*: Pagel's lambda